Vendor TipsPhotographyVendor TipsSlab PhotosOnline SalesMarketing

 Video Is Increasingly Expected

 A 30-second walkdown video — slowly panning across a standing slab in good light — communicates the depth and luminosity of polished stone better than any photograph.
+Send these via the LithoPrime messaging system to serious enquiries before the buyer has committed.
+It closes deals faster.

 Topics